NYPL/digarch/staging/FTK-Processing-Instructions.md

 identifier, unit title, physical extent, and date coverage will all be recorded.

+#### Creating Bookmarks
-* Highlight the files to be included in a bookmark from the File List then right-click and select Create a New Bookmark.
+* Highlight the files to be included in a bookmark from the File List then right-click.
-Or
+* Select Create a New Bookmark.

+OR

 * Click the
 ![](dapi/media/image18.png) button.
 This
 will bring up the Create a New Bookmark pop up.

 ![](dapi/media/image29.png)

-* Enter a title for the bookmark (it can be a temporary title) and select a parent node from the Select Bookmark window.
+* Enter a title for the bookmark (it can be a temporary title).
+* Select a parent node from the Select Bookmark window.
 * Click on the Bookmark tab to view the bookmarks for a collection.

 ![](dapi/media/image24.png)

+#### Finalizing Bookmarks
-* To finalize a bookmark you will need to enter the unit id, unit title, and date range of the files in the Bookmark name field.
+* Enter the unit id, unit title, and date range of the files in the Bookmark name field.

 ![](dapi/media/image27.png)

 * Enter the physical description in the Bookmark Comment field.
-This can be determined from the metadata located in the bottom of the File List.
+* Note the Total and Total LSize located at the bottom of the File List.

 ![](dapi/media/image22.png)